 Immunity to Covid-19

 As we all battle the Covid pandemic, one milestone seems to incite the greatest hope for a return to normalcy: immunity to the virus.
 Immunity can be achieved by coming into contact with the virus and recovering or through a vaccine.
 But both domestic and global research is showing that the antibodies that define immunity have a very short life span- something approximating 3-4 months.
-So what do you need to know about Covid immunity?
+So what does that mean about Covid immunity?
+Can we expect continued protection when the 3-4 month time period of antibody coverage expires?

 Protection May Last